intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ---
 ### 4. Run on YARN with bigdl-submit

-Follow the steps below if you need to run BigDL with bigdl-submit
+Follow the steps below if you need to run BigDL with bigdl-submit.

 - Pack the current active conda environment to `environment.tar.gz` (you can use any name you like) in the current working directory: